Justice and Home Affairs Committee

 Secondly, very quickly, we have been told that you are scaling back in New Zealand on the use of DNA technologies because the costs are outweighing the benefits.
 I am interested to know if there is anything you can tell us on that.

 Professor Colin Gavaghan: First one first, you are absolutely right: it is very important to have people from those communities involved at an early stage.
-What we are seeing in New Zealand and in other jurisdictions is an initial triaging of algorithms into high need or low risk or something like that, some kind of classification of that nature.
+What we are seeing in New Zealand and in other jurisdictions is an initial triaging of algorithms into high, medium or low risk or something like that, some kind of classification of that nature.
 The degree of regulatory scrutiny they receive will depend on that initial classification.
 This is where I think having scrutiny by the people likely to be most diversely affected by them at that stage is pretty critical.

 The danger is that, otherwise, people like me will evaluate them as low risk and they will not receive the degree of scrutiny that is required by that.
 That is certainly one thing I would say.
 Evaluation is not just for compliance with legal and ethical standards but simply for accuracy.
 We have found some quite alarming statistics and not only for the algorithms that have been evaluated.
 For those that it is even proposed are evaluated, it is something like one in five.
 That process is going to be very important.